w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 of cryptographic keys usually based on the public key cryptographic scheme, i.e., the famous **public and private key pair**.

-Users onboarding into the web3 must generate a key pair.
-The public key is the identity that can be shared with anybody to send you messages, while the private key is used to access your account, sign messages, transfer funds, edit identity details, etc. [Keeping your private key secure](./scams.md) from third parties is essential to avoid identity theft with consequent loss of funds, and it is one of the main factors hindering web3 adoption.
-Nobody will ever ask you to share your private key, and who attempt to do so will likely try to steal your digital identity and anything you own related to it.
+Unlike Web2 which is driven by email IDs, phone numbers, and passwords, users onboarding to Web3 just need to generate a key pair.
+The public key can be the identity that can be shared with anybody to send you messages or assets, while the private key is used to access your account, sign messages, transfer funds, edit identity details, etc. [Keeping your private key secure](./scams.md) is essential to avoid identity theft or consequent loss of funds.
+Currently, It is one of the main factors hindering web3 adoption.
+No legitimate person or entity will ever ask you to share your private key, and those who attempt to do so are likely trying to steal your digital identity and anything you own related to it.

 To mitigate risks of key mismanagement (for **non-custodial** accounts, i.e. when you have custody